- Optimizely Web Experimentation

 Build the report

-The comprehensiveness and depth of the intelligence report depends on your program’s resources and maturity level.
+The comprehensiveness and depth of the intelligence report depend on your program’s resources and maturity level.
 But any program, no matter the size, can use the report to strengthen its ideation process.

 Here is an overview: